HISTORY & DESCRIPTION:

 In the late 1940s, Frank sold IWUNDA to the equally well-known sailor and author Jack Coote of Teddington.
 Jack surveyed the East Coast in IWUNDA and produced the definitive work on the local rivers, still in print today.
 In the mid-1960s Jack sold the boat to Horace Burlingham who sailed out of Maylandsea.
 Dr James McLean of East Lothian became IWUNDA’s fourth owner moving her up to a mooring in North Berwick.
 The current owner bought the boat about 11 years ago and set about a complete restoration, which is partly completed.

 The pine planked hull has been refurbished and interior partly dismantled to give access to the inside of the hull for painting.
 Much of the original mahogany joinery is available together with original hardware, skylights, hatches and period marine heads.
 Some spars.
+A quantity of Teak, rigging.
 No engine and mast.

 REGISTERED HISTORIC SHIP – No. 2326